Survey Park

-Survey Park is a neighbourhood within the Santoshpur area of East Kolkata in Kolkata in the Indian state of West Bengal.
+Survey Park is a locality in Santoshpur area of East Kolkata in West Bengal, India.

 Geography

 Police district

 Survey Park police station is part of the East division of Kolkata Police.
 It is located at Ground Floor, D50/2, Near Sammilani Mahavidyalaya, East Rajapur, Santoshpur, Kolkata, West Bengal 700075.

 Jadavpur, Thakurpukur, Behala, Purba Jadavpur, Tiljala, Regent Park, Metiabruz, Nadial and Kasba police stations were transferred from South 24 Parganas to Kolkata in 2011.
 Except Metiabruz, all the police stations were split into two.
 The new police stations are Parnasree, Haridevpur, Garfa, Patuli, Survey Park, Pragati Maidan, Bansdroni and Rajabagan.